vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>

-On this page, you can read how you can create your own interactive floor plan.
+This page explains how to create your own interactive floor plan for Home Assistant.

-My big advantage of a floor plan dashboard page is to see in a single overview many statuses at once.
+The main advantage of a floor plan dashboard is the ability to view multiple statuses in a single, comprehensive overview.

-You can use a background image of a floor and add icons and sensor values of room temperatures, light control icons or motion detected on top of it.
+You can use a background image of your floor plan and overlay it with icons and sensor values, such as room temperatures, light controls, or motion detection indicators.
-When you click on an entity, you can define the expected follow-up action which you like.
+Clicking on an entity allows you to define specific follow-up actions based on your preferences.

 ---
 ## Table of Contents